OpenBCI/Documentation/docs/04AddOns/01-Headwear/04-Electrode_Cap_Tutorial.md

 3. In case the gel stays on the surface of the electrodes or the cap shell, then soak the cap into diluted detergent for a few hours.

-4. Rinse the cap in tap water afterwards for several times.
-Dry the cap softly, Store the cap in a dark dry place.
+4. Rinse the cap in tap water thoroughly.
+Finish rinsing with deionized water or distilled water, if available.
+Air dry the cap and store the cap in a dark dry place.

 Cleaning frequency-after each use.